metalama/website/features/debugging.md

 ---

 {: .intro }
-Metalama lets you decide whether to step into the _source_ code or the _transformed_ code.
+Metalama allows you to choose whether to step into the _source_ code or the _transformed_ code.
 Simply switch to the `LamaDebug` build configuration.

 When you build with the `LamaDebug` configuration, the transformed code is stored under the `obj/LamaDebug/metalama` directory.
 This makes it easy to inspect the generated code and set breakpoints directly in it.